Join the Rootstock Open Slack Community to get the latest updates from the Rootstock Ecosystem!

 Transaction flow

-ZkSync transactions can be initiated both on L1 and L2.
+zkSync transactions can be initiated both on L1 and L2.

 • Owners can submit some transaction requests (priority operations only) directly to the ZkSync SmartContract on L1